DistAlgo/alda/README.md

 The return value of a constraint problem is specified in the form of a `return` statement.
 As described above, CSPs and COPs are different so their returns are in different forms:
 1. CSP: `anyof(variables, c_1, ..., c_k)`
 2. COP: `anyof(variables, c_1, ..., c_k, opt(objective))`
-- `variables` is a decision variable or a tuple of decision variables whose values are to be returned from the constraint problem.
+- `variables` is a decision variable or a tuple of decision variables whose values are to be returned from solving the constraint problem.
 - `c_1, ..., c_k` are names of constraints to be satisfied.
 - `opt(objective)` specifies the desired optimization of the objective value `objective`, where `opt` can be `to_max` or `to_min`, denoting maximization or minimization, respectively.